gmhurley/approximate-square-root/README.md

-Description
+<h1>Description</h1>

-Program asks the user for a positive number and then outputs the approximated square root of the number.
+<p>Program asks the user for a positive number and then outputs the approximated square root of the number.
 Uses Newton's method to find the square root, with epsilon = 0.01.
-(Epsilon is the allowed error, plus or minus, when you square your calculated square root and compare it to your original number.)
+(Epsilon is the allowed error, plus or minus, when you square your calculated square root and compare it to your original number.)</p>